-Each year the Center constitutes a group of UWM fellows, as well as one or two external fellows, who are provided release time from teaching to pursue their research interests and to participate in biweekly seminars.
-All of these activities contribute to C21’s mission to imagine, define, and create the emergent field of 21st century studies.
+Each year, the Center constitutes a group of UWM Fellows, as well as one or two external Fellows, who are provided release time from teaching to pursue their research interests and to participate in biweekly seminars.
+All of these activities contribute to C21’s mission to constitute the emergent field of 21st century studies.

 UWM Faculty and Staff